Chimdee/Self-Driving-Car/Project 2 - Advanced Lane Line Detection/readme.md

 ![Chessboard][image1]

-### Pipeline (single images)

-#### 1. Apply distortion correction to raw image.
+#### 1. Distortion correction

 Using the calculated camera calibration matrix and distoption coefficient, I correct road image distotion:
 ![alt text][image2]

 #### 2. Color and gradient thresholding
-I used a combination of color and gradient thresholds to generate a binary image.
+I used a combination of color and gradient thresholds to generate a binary image using following thresholding methods.
-First, I applied

-Here's an example of final output for this step:
+* Get a binary image thresholded by oriental gradients of image using `cv2.Sobel()`:
 ![alt text][image3]

+* Get a binary image thresholded by gradient magnitude of image using `cv2.Sobel()`:
+![alt text][image4]

+* Get a binary image thresholded by S channel in HSL color space after color space conversion using `cv2.cvtColor()`:
+![alt text][image5]

+* Get a binary image thresholded by gradient magnitude of image using `cv2.Sobel()`:
+![alt text][image6]

+* Finally I used combination of above mentioned thresohding techniques to get final binary image for this step:
+![alt text][image7]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.